-What is the Recommended Daily Allowance for Vitamin D
+What is the Recommended Daily Allowance for Vitamin D?

 What is Vitamin D Deficiency?

-The fact of the matter is that around 60% of people are deficient in Vitamin D and is why it is so important to make sure your body constantly has enough to function correctly.
+The fact of the matter is that around 60% of people are deficient in Vitamin D and this is why it is so important to make sure your body constantly has enough to function correctly.

 What is Vitamin D Toxicity?